yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Deinstalling.rst

 '''TIP:''' If your replacement firmware has a web interface, remember to flush your browser cache, sessions etc. This will avoid misleading 404 errors.

 == Using the webif ==
 Since White Russian RC4 you can use the webif to go back to the original firmware.
-The webif automatically recognize if you upload a firmware image in BIN or TRX format and converts it accordingly.
+The webif automatically recognizes a firmware image uploaded in BIN or TRX format and converts it accordingly.

  * Load the webif in your web browser and goto the System / Firmware upgrade page
  * make sure Erase the JFFS2 partition is checked